mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

     mov pc, r14
 ~~~

-And the last function just causes the processor to busy wait for a resonable
+And the last function just causes the processor to busy wait for a reasonable
-ammount of time by counting down from a fairly large number.
+amount of time by counting down from a fairly large number.

 <div class="code-header">crt0.s</div>